Reviews You Can Rely On

 How We Test Water Shoes

-At GearLab, we have been reviewing water shoes for over four years.
-We've spent 12 hours researching over 100 pairs and selected 17 pairs to purchase and test hands-on for both men and women.
-Our testing team has traveled nationwide, testing on their water-focused escapades.
+At GearLab, we have been reviewing water shoes for years, logging many days in real-world testing environments from rivers to oceans.
+We spent hours researching the best water shoes on the market to put through our hands-on testing for both men and women.
+Our review team has traveled nationwide to carry out our examination process on their water-focused escapades.
 From the Pacific Northwest to the coast of California, to the raging rivers of the Grand Canyon, we've tested each pair in all kinds of conditions and weather.
 We've waded up and down frigid meltwater streams, sauntered along on sandy beaches, stumbled over mossy shorelines, and tested them in an 18-foot gear boat.
 We wore different shoes on each foot to observe how they compared in performance.
 We dissected the construction and features while subjecting them to over 15 objective and comparative tests.
 Using this information, we could decipher the pros and cons of each product.
 We also tested on various boats, from stand-up paddle boards to kayaks.
 Finally, we handed out shoes to fellow water lovers to gather their input to help select award winners and provide expert recommendations.
 Read more about how we test water shoes.

 We used six performance metrics in our testing of water shoes: